-- Statement of the Problem/Description of the Issue (10%): What critical issue or problem the applicant is proposing to address with this project. - Project Goals and Objectives (20%): How the proposed project will address the identified need and the purpose of the funding opportunity. - Project Design and Implementation (30%): The strength of how the applicant will implement activities, including the soundness of the project design and how the activities align with the stated goals and objectives. - Capabilities and Competencies (30%): The applicant's administrative and technical capacity to successfully complete this project. - Budget (10%): Completeness and cost effectiveness.
+- Description of the Issue (10%): What critical issue or problem the applicant is proposing to address with this project. - Project Goals and Objectives (15%): How the proposed project will address the identified need and the purpose of the funding opportunity. - Project Design and Implementation (40%): The strength of how the applicant will implement activities, including the soundness of the project design and how the activities align to the stated goals and objectives. - Capabilities and Competencies (15%): The applicant's administrative and technical capacity to successfully complete this project. - Budget (20%): Completeness and cost effectiveness.